Results information for Cambridge English candidates who have already taken an exam and want feedback on their performance.

-It is not possible to see your completed exam papers either before or after your results are issued.
-We are unable to release your exam papers or any other work that you completed as part of your exam to you.
-This is part of the Cambridge English Language Assessment Regulations, which you can view here.
+It is not possible to see your completed exam papers and we are unable to release your exam papers or any other work that you completed as part of your exam to you.
+This is part of the Cambridge English Regulations, which you can view here.

 After completing a Cambridge English exam, you will receive a Statement of Results.
 This document gives you lots of useful information about your performance in the exam, and is the extent to which we provide feedback regarding your exam performance.
 It is not possible, for example, to receive detailed feedback on individual questions and/or mistakes made in an exam.

-From January 2015 Cambridge English: First, First for Schools, Advanced and Proficiency results are now reported using the Cambridge English Scale.
+From January 2015 B2 First, B2 First for Schools, C1 Advanced and C2 Proficiency results are reported using the Cambridge English Scale.

-From February 2016 Cambridge English: Key, Key for Schools, Preliminary, Preliminary for Schools and Cambridge English: Business Certificates results have also been reported on the Cambridge English Scale.
+From February 2016 A2 Key, A2 Key for Schools, B1 Preliminary, B1 Preliminary for Schools and Business Certificates results have also been reported on the Cambridge English Scale.

 - Your result - the final grade you obtained for your exam.